 We got the ok to have the outside fixed. again.
 The dealership would inspect the new crack, take pictures for the manufacturer, and submit a claim to get it fixed when they fixed the outside crack for the second time.
 So, again, we had to drive 2.5 hours each way to the repair shop, on our own time and own fuel dime, knowing that everything would not be fixed.
 We set up an appointment, and the dealership fixed the crack and some other issues (including fixing our ladder, which they ripped off on our first visit).
 They also took pictures and confirmed with the manufacturer what was going on with the interior.
 We were also starting to have problems with our slides sticking upstairs, and the squeaking floor was getting worse.
 The interior crack had Crossroads dragging their feet on admitting that this was a big issue, and we needed to head south before our MT repair shop could get to it (and Crossroads wouldn’t come out and admit it was structural yet), so we headed south with a cracked wall and ongoing slide and floor problems.

-It took months for us to get CrossRoads to admit that there was a big problem.
+It took months for us to get CrossRoads to admit that there was a big problem with the Crossroads rv quality.
 They wanted to Band-Aid it until our warranty was up.
 During this time, we did research online, and other Elevation owners were also having problems with their front frame.
 We finally got them to ok us taking it to our purchasing dealership in Louisiana to get it fixed.
 We made an appointment, and drove it over.
 The dealership had said that they needed it for 3 days to take pics and figure out the problem (as well as make a few small, 10 minute adjustments).
 When the dealership found out that we were NOT renting 2 hotel rooms a night and were planning on staying in our rv at night, they suddenly only needed it for 3 hours, and couldn’t get to the little fixes. 😉 So we had driven 300 miles, each way, for a 3 hour visit where they simply repeated the photos that we had already sent to Crossroads (and of course, Crossroads didn’t reimburse us any of our fuel expenses, like usual for us).

 We finally got Crossroads to admit that this was an issue with their first year and a half of toy haulers, and to agree to fix it.
 Y’all, we had to get UGLY to get them to admit that there was a problem.
 We had to get forceful, not take excuses or blame for an answer, initiate contact constantly, talk lawyers (and mean it), and be NOT nice on the phone.
 In the end, we TOLD Crossroads that we were bringing it up to Indiana for THEM to fix.
 Period.